gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 * Google AdSense Partner
 * most features to test and optimize ads
 * unlimited ad units
+* ads.txt support
 * dedicated Gutenberg block for ads
 * works with all ad types and networks (e.g. Google AdSense, Google Ad Manager, or Amazon ads)
 * the only solution with *Ad Health* integration and Google AdSense violation checks
 * best rated [free support](https://wordpress.org/support/plugin/advanced-ads)

+This is what our users are saying about Advanced Ads:

+> We use this plugin to deliver rotating ads on a community news site, and it’s great.
+Both feature-rich and reliable, your imagination is the limit when it comes to the product you want to create for your users.
+We’ve delivered over a million ad impressions since we launched less than a year ago, using a combination of sidebar, top, sticky and in-content placements — both HTML5 and images.
+Advanced Ads makes it easy for our small team to deliver a good experience to our users and our advertisers.
+> mytown304 on wp.org

 Would you like to know if there is a certain feature, what the optimized setup would be, or how to implement your client’s demands?
 Just [open a thread in the forum](https://wordpress.org/support/plugin/advanced-ads#new-post)!

 Based on my experience as a publisher with millions of monthly served ads, I've developed this ad management plugin for WordPress when no other solution offered testing and optimization features.
 It allowed us to grow to 100 MM monthly ad impressions.
-Benefit from this knowledge and monetize your website today!
+Benefit from this knowledge about advertising and monetize your website today!

 [Full Feature List](https://wpadvancedads.com/features/).